TotallyInformation/node-red-contrib-uibuilder/V2-PROGRESS.md

 This is the design note for part 2 of enabling source file editing from the Node-RED admin ui.

+**NOTES**:

+* Developer documentation is now included in the `docs` folder of this repository.
-Please refer to Issue #43 for the part 1 design notes that show everything implemented in uibuilder v1.1.0.
+* Please refer to Issue #43 for the part 1 design notes that show everything implemented in uibuilder v1.1.0.
+* Since the URI's for uibuilder have changed between v1 and v2, I've created [a WIKI page summarising the new ones](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/V2-URI-Paths).

-**NOTE**: If using Node-RED's "projects" feature, each project now gets its own `uibuilder` folder.
+* If using Node-RED's "projects" feature, each project now gets its own `uibuilder` folder.
 Without projects, this is located at `<userDir>/uibuilder/`.
 With projects, it will be located at `<userDir>/projects/<projectName>/uibuilder/`. **This location will now be referred to as `<uibRoot>`**.

 ----
 ## IN PROGRESS

-* common folder not working.
-* npm processing needs changing.
+* npm processing.
-* need to remove old settings code & matching update code - replace with new
+* need to remove old settings code & matching update code - replace with new.
+Partially complete.
 * Add new middleware processing

 ----